dunnie99/AssetTrade/README.md

 ```
 forge create --rpc-url <your_rpc_url> --private-key <your_private_key> src/PropertyAcquisition.sol:PropertyAcquisition.
 ```
-':MyContract' above specifies which contract to deploy from the src/MyContract.sol file.
+:MyContract above specifies which contract to deploy from the src/MyContract.sol file.
 And the --constructor-args  to flag arguments pass to the constructor:

 Repeat procedure for ERC1155 contract deployment.